 Spay Abortion: Why would a rescue choose to terminate a pet pregnancy?

-Terminating a pet pregnancy is often referred to as "spay abortion," and it is an extremely common practice in animal welfare, yet rarely discussed for fear of backlash from people who do not understand the level of suffering that it prevents.
+Terminating a pet pregnancy is often referred to as "spay abortion," and though it's an extremely common practice in animal welfare, it can be a taboo topic.
 In this article, we'll look at several components behind the decision to terminate pet pregnancy.

 Pet overpopulation and shelter capacity

-Pets of all ages enter shelters as strays or through owner relinquishment - and this includes newborn and young puppies and kittens.
-Shelters and private rescues are overwhelmed every spring as "kitten season" begins, as they begin receiving hundreds of pleas for help with both kittens and puppies born outdoors, accidental litters born to owned pets, puppies and kittens who are found wandering outdoors after someone leaves them behind, and young pets who have been brought home by someone who is ultimately unable to care for them.
+Animals of all ages enter shelters as strays or through owner relinquishment, including newborn and young puppies and kittens.
+Shelters and private rescues are overwhelmed every spring as "kitten season" begins, receiving hundreds of pleas for help with both kittens and puppies born outdoors, accidental litters born to owned pets, puppies and kittens who are found wandering outdoors after someone leaves them behind, and young pets who have been brought home by someone who is ultimately unable to care for them.
 This onslaught of puppies and kittens in need lasts through the fall - in regions with a temperate climate, it never really ends at all.

 There simply are not enough homes for every pet in need, including young puppies and kittens.
 When shelters and rescues run out of space, pets lose their lives.